Work at AgResearch

 Many of our current employees have relocated from other countries so we are aware of how important a decision this is.
 As an Accredited employer we can support non New Zealanders with an offer of employment when you are the best candidate for a role for which we cannot currently find a suitable New Zealand applicant.

-If you have accepted a Fixed Term role of at least 2 years or a permanent role AgResearch will support you and your family to ensure a satisfactory transition to New Zealand.
-We will assist with relocation to New Zealand including air fares, contribution to moving personal affects and accommodation and rental car on arrival for a limited time if required.
+If you have accepted a Fixed Term role of at least 2 years or a permanent role AgResearch may offer support to you and your family to ensure a satisfactory transition to New Zealand.
+Where assistance is provided with relocating to New Zealand it may include air fares, contribution to moving personal affects and accommodation and rental car on arrival for a limited time if required.
 If financial support (direct or indirect) is provided for relocation, then a period bonding may apply.

 We also host many student interns each year and they may also find the following information useful.